Disclaimer: I used to work for Materialize which is one of the systems being compared in this post.

 This is similar to how we characterise SQL databases into OLTP, OLAP, time-series etc and test those characterisations using widely-implemented, well-understood benchmarks suites like TPC.
 Unfortunately there are no such suites for incremental/streaming systems and even the benchmarks that do exist are typically ill-conceived.

-For now, we can organise them by design choices, and then later in the year we'll test how those design choices actually affect the range of workloads that they can handle.
+For now, we can organise them by design choices, and then maybe later we'll test how those design choices actually affect the range of workloads that they can handle.

 Let's start with a high-level map: